EmmanuelOhore/test-design/README.md

 - LinkedIn: [www.linkedin.com/in/emmanuel-ohore]

 ## Feedback & Questions
-For any questions or feedback, please reach out via [email@example.com](emmanuelohore2003@gmail.com) or create an issue in the repository.
+For any questions or feedback, please reach out via [My Enail](emmanuelohore2003@gmail.com) or create an issue in the repository.

 ---